Impact of calibration uncertainties on Hubble constant measurements from gravitational-wave sources: Method

-However, the detectors' sensing and control configurations do not remain static for the entire observing run.
-There may be planned changes (typically to improve the detector sensitivity) or unplanned changes (due to issues with the hardware, electronics, or computers).
-Such changes may have either unexpected impact on the calibration, or get fixed in a temporary fashion such that the observation may resume (with an acceptable error) but may not be fully investigated and resolved until later.
-The entire detector's response, \rmod, is checked by weekly measurements, and monitored continuously at a few select frequencies, to ensure coverage of any unexpected situations.
-When issues are found in the detector behavior, additional measurements may also made such that error may be modeled and included in $\{\eta\}$ retroactively at a later time.
-If at a time $t_i$, $\{\eta(t_i)\}$ is modeled to be significantly different from $\{\eta^\mathrm{typ}(T_i)\} $ at a nearby time $T_i$, we call these outliers $\{\eta^\mathrm{out}(t_i)\}$, henceforth $\etaOut_i$.
+The entire detector's response is checked weekly and monitored continuously at a few select frequencies, to ensure coverage of any unexpected situations.
+When issues are found in the detector behavior, additional measurements may also be made to improve the estimation for $\{\eta(t_{k})\}$ retroactively.
+If at a time $t_i$, the updated $\{\eta(t_i)\}$ is significantly different, e.g., by $\sim 10\%$ in magnitude and/or $\sim 10$ degrees in phase at any given frequency, from the typical behavior estimated at a nearby time, $\etaTyp_i$, we refer to these outliers as $\{\eta^\mathrm{out}(t_i)\}$ (henceforth $\etaOut_i$).
 During O3, six such outliers have been identified in either LLO or LHO.
-We refer to the corresponding typical error distribution as $\etaTyp_i$, for conciseness.
+For example, in Fig.~\ref{Fig.distri_1263066740_BNS}, we compare the median and 1-$\sigma$ boundaries of the magnitude and phase of the $\etaOut_{6,\mathrm{LLO}}$ distribution against its corresponding $\etaTyp_{6,\mathrm{LLO}}$ distribution.
+We include plots for the distributions of $\etaOut_i$ and $\etaTyp_i$ for $i=1,...,5$ in Appendix~\ref{App.rdis}.

-For example, in Fig.~\ref{Fig.distri_1263066740_BNS}, we compare the median and 1-$\sigma$ boundaries of the magnitude and the phase of $\etaOut_{6,\mathrm{LLO}}$ against its corresponding $\etaTyp_{6,\mathrm{LLO}}$.
-We include plots for the distributions of $\etaOut_i$ and $\etaTyp_i$ for $i=1...5$ in App.~\ref{App.rdis}.
-In reality, if there is an astrophysical signal at a time similar to one of the $t_i$, its $\etaOut_i$ may not be readily available at the time of PE analyses, and $\etaTyp_i$ will be used instead.
+In reality, if there happens to be an astrophysical signal at a time with outlier CEs, an updated estimate of the true CE distribution may not be readily available at the time of PE analyses, or the CEs are not updated in the rare case that an outlier is not detected.
+Thus, $\etaTyp$ of this time will be used during PE.
 This is the scenario we investigate in this study: when the actual CEs are very different from the CEs known and used at the time of PE.

-We introduce artificial CEs to the data streams $\boldd_\mathrm{LLO}$ and $\boldd_\mathrm{LHO}$.
-For all of the six cases, $\etaOut_i$ is only in \emph{one} of the Advanced LIGO detectors.
-We will first select the worst realization from each $\etaOut_i$, denoted by $\miscal_i$, such that it maximizes its impact on the amplitude of the data, and hence on the estimation of the source distance.
-We define the impact, weighted by the detector sensitivity, and integrated over the bandwidth:
+To study this scenario, we apply frequency-dependent, artificial outlier CEs, $\miscal_i$, to the data streams $\boldd_\mathrm{LLO}$ or $\boldd_\mathrm{LHO}$.
+For each of the six cases of study, the outlier CEs $\miscal_i$ are applied to only \emph{one} of the aLIGO detectors.
+The selection process for $\miscal_i$ is as follows.
+We desire $\miscal_i$ to have the most impact on the amplitude of the detector data, to thus have the most influence on the estimated $\dl$.
+We therefore pick the worst realization from each $\etaOut_i$ distribution, where ``worst'' is defined by the impact, $\mathcal{D}_{i,j}$, of applying this error: